SHUonkei/lms-system/README.md

 Add, delete, modify, and view instructor information Assign instructors to lectures
 Manage instructor workload and availability
-## Benefits:

-Improved organization and efficiency: Streamline lecture management and student enrollment processes Enhanced communication and collaboration: Facilitate communication between instructors, students, and staff Accurate and up-to-date information: Maintain a centralized repository of lecture, student, and instructor data Data-driven decision-making: Analyze enrollment trends and instructor workload to make informed decisions
 ## Target Users:

-Lecture instructors: Manage their lectures, students, and assignments Academic advisors: Assist students with course selection and registration Administrative staff: Maintain student records and manage enrollment data Overall, a lecture management system is an essential tool for educational institutions to effectively manage their academic operations and provide a seamless learning experience for students.
+- Lecture instructors: Manage their lectures, students, and assignments
+- Academic advisors: Assist students with course selection and registration
+- Administrative staff: Maintain student records and manage enrollment data

+Overall, a lecture management system is an essential tool for educational institutions to effectively manage their academic operations and provide a seamless learning experience for students.